daysantace/oc-browser/themes/README.md

 # oc-browser/themes
 Themes are a great way to customise your browser.
+They add colour and allow special formatting.<br>
+Please note that themes are mandatory.

 ## Installation
 You can edit the file directly and make your own theme.<br>